cs-iliev/solar-system-presentation/index.md

 ## Jupyter

 ![title image](images\planets\Jupyter\Jupiter\Jupiter.jpg)

+> Jupiter from the Hubble Telescope from 2005

 Jupiter is the fifth planet from the Sun and the largest in the Solar System.
 It is a gas giant with a mass more than two and a half times that of all the other planets in the Solar System combined, but slightly less than one-thousandth the mass of the Sun.
 Jupiter is the third-brightest natural object in the Earth's night sky after the Moon and Venus.
 It has been observed since pre-historic times and is named after the Roman god Jupiter, the king of the gods, because of its observed size.